 I think we all have a skinny little bit of wall space in our bathrooms.
 Here it’s between the vanity and the shower.

 Just above that is the Forfina toiletry bag, conveniently hanging below a wall mounted mirror.
+All this makes for one awesome ikea bathroom vanity hack!

 #9 Double Duty Mirror